Edmund Burke Fairfield: Early life

 Fairfield was born in Parkersburg, Virginia, now West Virginia.
-He moved with his family to Troy, Ohio when he was a young boy.
+He moved with his family to Troy, Ohio, when he was a young boy.
 He received an early education at Denison University of Granville and in 1837 he attended Marietta College of Marietta.
 He graduated from the congregationalist-affiliated Oberlin College of Oberlin in 1842.
 He then worked as a tutor at the college teaching Latin and Greek.

 He spent two years as a Christian minister in New Hampshire, and two in Boston as pastor of the Ruggles Street Baptist Church.
 Then, in 1848, he became President of the Michigan Central College, renamed Hillsdale College in 1853, and remained in this office until his resignation in 1869.
 In 1857, Fairfield received LL.D. degree from Madison University (now Colgate University) in New York.

 Politics and further academics

-Fairfield served as a Republican in the Michigan Senate (14th district) from 1857-1859.
+Fairfield served as a Republican in the Michigan Senate (14th district) from 1857 to 1859.
 He was elected to serve as the 12th Lieutenant Governor of Michigan from 1859 to 1861, and made a widely published speech on the "Prohibition of Slavery in the Territories".

 In 1863, Fairfield received a Doctor of Divinity degree from the Indiana University Bloomington.
 The following year he received an S.T.D. degree from Denison University of Ohio.